 Entries of up to 800 words can be in rhyme or prose, and you have plenty of time to hone your masterpieces before submission as the entry window doesn’t open until 1 September 2018 (and closes on 31 October).
 Prizes include consultations, critiques and cash, but most importantly being a prize winner can be an valuable step towards publication.

 Details are on Amy Sparkes’ site and I recommend following her on Twitter to get her Wednesday Writing Tips.
 And if you need any help prior to submission, why not check out my critique service?

 After having had several enquiries about manuscript assessments, I have decided to launch my own critique service.
 Simply choose your rate depending on the length of your manuscript and email to me.
-Once I have received your payment (Paypal or bank transfer) I will respond to you within 2 weeks.
+Once I have received your payment (Paypal or bank transfer) I will aim to respond to you within 6-8 weeks.
 You can also include your synopsis and covering letter for each manuscript for free!
-Payment is per thousand words but can include more than one manuscript, so for example if you have four picture books that are 500 words or less you can send them all for a total of £35 (see below for 2017 rates).
-Or for a longer book, why not send the first three chapters plus synopsis and covering letter for an appraisal of your complete submission package?
+Payment is per thousand words.
+For a longer book, why not send the first three chapters plus synopsis and covering letter for an appraisal of your complete submission package?

 My critique includes: